Recker-Dev/IOT-Healthcare-Network-Traffic-Attack-Predictor/README.md

    In the Datasets folder, you will find:

-   - A labelled dataset with 22,000 datapoints for training and evaluation.
+   - A labelled dataset with 22,000 datapoints.
-   - An unlabelled dataset for inference and performance testing.
+   - An unlabelled dataset with same 22,000 datapoints.

 6. **Perform Inference**